AcademySoftwareFoundation/OpenImageIO/src/doc/imageioapi.rst

 The remainder of this section describes the C++ API for ``ImageSpec``.
-See Section sec-pythonimagespec_ for the corresponding Python bindings.
+See Section :ref:`sec-pythonimagespec` for the corresponding Python bindings.